ReinoutDeBleser/basic-angular-form/README.md

 - Solo challenge

 ## Learning Objectives
-After this learning challenge, it's exepected to understand and have the ability to use the following.
+After this learning challenge, it's expected to understand and have the ability to use the following.
 - Use the angular cli commands. -self-reminder: cli stands for command line interface-
 - Have a basic understanding of typescript.  initial search provides following insight: Typescript is a strict syntactical superset of JavaScript.
 - Generate components and services in angular.
 I expect this to become apparent while doing the exercise.